mircealungu/reconstruction/2_Abstraction.md

 > -- Symphony, 6.2

-Introduced in [**Software Reflexion Models: Bridging the Gap between Design and Implementation**](./papers/murphy-reflexion.pdf) *Murphy et al.* which:
+Idea introduced in [**Software Reflexion Models: Bridging the Gap between Design and Implementation**](./papers/murphy-reflexion.pdf) *Murphy et al.* which:

 - Ask Linux maintainers to
-	1. draw dependencies between subsystems (*as-expected* architecture)
+	1. provide mappings from file names to subsystems
-	2. provide mappings from file names to subsystems
+	2. draw dependencies between subsystems (*as-expected* architecture)

 - Recover the *[as-implemented](https://youtu.be/E6N8TuqPU6o?t=30)* *module view*

 - Compare the *as-implemented* architecture with the *as-expected* architecture

-### Step 1.a.
+#### Step 1.a.
 Maintainers draw dependencies between subsystems

 ![Maintainer-drawn subsystem dependencies](./images/reflexion_model_hypothesis.png)

 Note: All images in this section are from the [Software Reflexion Models: Bridging the Gap ...](./papers/murphy-reflexion.pdf) paper.

-### Step 1.b.
+#### Step 1.b.
 Maintainers provide mappings from file names to subsystems

 ![](images/reflexion_model_mappings.png)

-### Step 2.
+#### Step 2.
 Comparing the As-Implemented and the As-Expected Dependencies

 ![](./images/reflexion_model_comparison.png)